A digital copy of the book and my eternal gratitude for helping to make this dream a reality!

 It is the first book in a planned trilogy.
 This book's exploration of the divine masculine is followed up by the second book, The Yoga of Pain, which focuses on main character Kathryn’s journey and delves into the divine feminine.
 The final book in the series, The Yoga of Connection, finds Andrew and Kathryn whole and united against the darkness that seeks to destroy their homeland.

 Andrew is not a likable person at the beginning of the tale.
 He spends his money on ale and prostitutes and is arrogant about class, though he hates himself and considers himself to be a failure and embarrassment.
 Before he sets off on their first journey as a knight, to a desert kingdom called Erifracia, Andrew suffers an attack by a jaguar, an animal who opens Andrew’s eyes to an unknown magical world that had been simmering just below the surface of reality his entire life.
-The magical beast enchants Andrew with a curse that dogs (or is it cats?) him throughout the novel – but is the curse really a curse?
+The magical beast enchants Andrew with a curse that dogs (or cats) him throughout the novel – but is the curse really a curse?

 Mirroring Andrew’s own internal struggles, all is not well in the land.
 Spectres of grief from Andrew’s past bubble up into the present and he must finally close the book on the death of his mother.
 His best friend and fellow knight, Simon, suffers sexual trauma at the hands of a commanding officer and he handles it terribly.
 A beautiful mage named Kathryn herself is a wildcard, an ally with a mysterious past and an enigmatic relationship with the king.
 Thrairn tumbles towards war and Andrew eventually finds himself an enemy of the Crown and embroiled in a plot cooked up by two magic users from a secret group of wizards called the Red Tradition.
 This pair that seeks to raise the dead, release demons of chaos into the land, and depose the king by any means necessary.